ryanburnette/authentication/README.md

 You give this library some options, and it gives you what you need for a basic authentication strategy.

+## Implementation

+- I use [hashcash](https://github.com/ryanburnette/hashcash) to protect the `/signin` endpoint.
+- I include a password field that is ignored so users aren't confused by a login form that online includes an email address.
+This also makes the app compatible with password managers.

 ## API

 - `users([email])` Get an array of the user objects.
 Include an optional email